Tamarin, Mauritius

 Tamarin (/mfe/) is a village on the western coast of Mauritius.
-It has long been the seat of the council district of Rivière Noire (Black River).
+It has long been the seat of the council of the Rivière Noire District.
 The district council recently moved to its new headquarters in Bambous, this village being more accessible to the villagers.

 An old fisherman village, Tamarin has developed into a residential area and a moderated holiday resort.
 Tamarin is especially popular with surfers.

 The village is surrounded by hills and is very picturesque.
 It is located next to Black River, another fisherman's village on the west coast of the island.

 Tamarin has benefited from continuous development in recent years including a new commercial and leisure area as well as a new primary school.

 Tamarin Bay

 The area was known as Santosha Bay (you'll still find the word 'Santosha' scribbled on a few buildings in faded paint) and offered wave hunters some of the best surfing on the planet.
 In fact, before the bay earned the name Santosha, locals refused to give the beach a moniker because they didn't want outsiders to discover their cache of surfable seas!

 Tamarin Bay was discovered by a wider audience and immortalised after the release of the classic surf documentary "Forgotten Island of Santosha" by Larry and Roger Yates in 1974.
 Tamarin has two world renowned surfing spots: ‘Dal’ on its left (south) and ‘Black Stone’ on the right (north) of the bay.

 Dolphins are often found close to Tamarin Bay.
 Both Spinners and Bottlenose dolphins are usually seen playing early in the morning in the bay before going back to the open sea.
 Various boat companies offer trips to watch and swim with dolphins in the mornings.
 Tamarin is very famous for their apartments and long service that they offer to tourists.